gbetibienvenu/monty/README.md

 The prototypes of all the functions were included in the header file called monty.h All the header files are include guarded
 Instruction given:
-To use the following data structures for this project, and to also include them in the header file.O
+Please I To use the following data structures for this project, and to also include them in the header file.